hedgehogqa/r-hedgehog/README.md

 This is now a well tested reverse function.
 Notice that the property function now accepts two arguments: `as` and `bs`.
-A list of generators in hedgehog is treated as a generator of lists, and shrinks like one.
-We do however do our best to make sure that properties can be specified naturally if the generator is specified as a list of generators.
+A list of generators in Hedgehog is treated as a generator of lists, and shrinks like one.
+We do however do our best to make sure that properties can be specified naturally if the generator is specified in this manner as a list of generators.

 Now let's look at an assertion which isn't true so we can see what a counterexamples looks like